 CILE will co-sponsor the “Deals and Disputes: China, Hong Kong, and Commercial Law” webinar with the Asian Studies Center at the University Center for International Studies at Pitt.
 This three-day event will consider the structure, reach, and impact of China’s Belt and Road Initiative and its implications for commercial relations, dispute resolution, and the future of legal developments in Asia.
 The webinar will also feature a series of key-note speakers and expert panels that will explore China’s evolving role in the field of commercial law.

-This program has been approved by the Pennsylvania Continuing Legal Education (CLE) Board for seven (7) hours of substantive credit.
-There is a $120 fee for processing CLE credit for this event.
-Please be sure to indicate that you are seeking CLE credit using the form provided in registration link.
+CLE Credit: This program has been approved by the Pennsylvania Continuing Legal Education Board for seven (7) hours of substantive credit.
+There is a $105 fee for processing CLE credit for this event.

 2020 CILE Notes: 25th Anniversary Edition

 Pitt Law's Center for International Legal Education is excited to announce the publication of our annual newsletter, CILE Notes.
 To celebrate our 25th Anniversary, this year's edition highlights the lives and accomplishments of our alumni.
 We hope you will enjoy reading it as much as we have enjoyed watching these stories unfold over the course of the past 25 years.

 Sovereignty, Humanity, and Law on April 8-9

 CILE and the Law and Humanities Institute (LHI) will co-sponsored a webinar conference titled, “Sovereignty, Humanity, and Law.”
 Topics covered included current litigation of sovereign responsibility, the sovereign and the individual in the law, and sovereignty within the context of literature and the law.
 Review the program here.